wpilibsuite/frc-docs/source/docs/software/advanced-controls/geometry/pose.rst

 .. note:: ``Rotation2d`` uses the C++ Units library.
 The contructor in Java accepts either the angle in radians, or the sine and cosine of the angle, but the ``fromDegrees`` method will construct a ``Rotation2d`` object from degrees.

+.. note:: ``Rotation2d`` does not wrap the value of the angle, so if a value of 400 degrees is passed into the constructor, then 400 degrees will be returned in subsequent value calls.

 Pose
 ----